1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

 are presented that aim to become universal, take care to help the user through the workflow, and give them fallback solutions whenever possible.

-**TODO should references be made and if so are these the right links?**

 Protocols under development to transport Verifiable Credentials including Open Badges and CLR include
 [Credential Handler API (CHAPI)](https://w3c-ccg.github.io/credential-handler-api/),